Educational Bookings at Combe Mill

 Experience and measure the extremely hot working conditions in Victorian times.

-Challenge yourselves in our hands-on ‘exploration’ area; opportunities to build models of the waterwheel, make gear and pulley systems, create timelines of inventions, use a manual typewriter and take a test to see if you could be the beam engine driver!
+For team activities, let the children challenge themselves in our hands-on ‘exploration’ area; opportunities to build models of the waterwheel, make gear and pulley systems, create timelines of inventions or use a manual typewriter.